RolandPheasant/Dynamic.Trader/README.md

 ### Dynamic Data Demo

-This is a sample wpf project to illustrate usage of Dynamic Data.
+This is a c# sample wpf project to help get started with Dynamic Data.
 For source code go to https://github.com/RolandPheasant/DynamicData/

 It is blogged about at http://dynamicdataproject.wordpress.com/

 ### Getting Started

-- Download TradingDemo source
+- Press 'Download Zip', unpack and open
 - Ensure Nuget Restore is enabled
 - Set 'Trader.Client' as the startup project
 - Press F5